kitab-project-org/diffViewer/README.md

 download png or svg images for all files at once using the "Download all as png" and "Download all as svg" buttons.

+## Note on SVG files

+SVG, being an XML format, has a problem with Arabic text: if a tag is inserted between two Arabic letters that should be connected, the connection between the letters is broken.
+This can be avoided by inserting a zero-width-joiner character on both sides of the tag.
+The DiffViewer uses a patched version of the `dom-to-image.js` library that is modified to add such characters in the relevant locations.

 ## TO DO:

 * the output should be further refined (in the color scheme example above,